-You're three ingredients away from the most wonderful butternut squash lentil soup in the history of ever!
-It's low carb, vegan, nutritious, and delicious!
-And ready in 30 minutes.
+You're three ingredients away from the most wonderful butternut squash lentil soup ever!
+It's low carb, nutritious, delicious, and can be made vegan.
+It freezes well and is ready in 30 minutes.

 Originally published in 2017, this post has been updated with new images and text to serve you better.
 The recipe remains the same, of course!